mfontanini/dot11decrypt/README.md

 ./dot11decrypt mon0 wep:00:01:02:03:04:05:blahbleehh
 ```

-The *wpa:* option allows you to decrypt
+The *wpa:* option allows you to decrypt both WPA and WPA2 encrypted packets.

 You can provide as many decryption data tuples as you want.